OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-tentacle-container.md

 |||
 |--|--|
 |**10933**|Port tentacle will be listening on (if in listening mode)|

-_The Octopus Server container does not currently support HTTPS however this should be available sometime in the future_

 #### Volume Mounts
 Read Docker [docs](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only) about mounting volume.